johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 Before we code out the actual hook functions, let's create a little helper function to mint tokens to the user when it is time to assign points.

 Note that both our hook functions - and actually (almost) all hook functions - have a `bytes calldata hookData` parameter that comes with it.
 This param can be used to attach arbitrary data for usage by the hook.
-We'll use this parameter to encode data about who the user is (who should get points).
+We'll use this parameter to encode data about whom the user is (who should get points).
 We cannot use the `address sender` parameter in hook functions to do that since that contains the address of the router contract.
 Therefore, we will ask the user to pass in their own address via `hookData` by simply `abi.encode`'ing their own address.

-Now, let's also create a helper `_assignPoints` function that we can just call when we figure out how much points to assign
+Now, let's also create a helper `_assignPoints` function that we can just call when we figure out how many points to assign

 ```solidity
 function _assignPoints(